pivotal/blog/content/post/pairing-on-data-science.md

 To me, data science is essentially getting to know your own venture; knowing it better by delving deeper into all the information you have or can have, discovering its nitty-gritty and using this valuable piece to influence your future affluently.

-Others might be a bit inquisitive about how can you pair together as Data Scientists?
+Others might be a bit inquisitive about how can you pair together as data scientists?
 I was too when I first interacted with the DS EMEA team in London.

-But after working as a pair on various use cases, I feel pairing can be a great enablement technique.
+But after working as a pair on different DS use cases, I feel pairing can be a great enablement technique.
 While pairing with clients, it makes them feel more involved.
 By developing a use case together they understand the code base better than a regular handover session at the end of project cycle.
 In the process, you understand the business requirements better.
 Pairing with a colleague makes exploration and development of a DS use case much more fun.
 It helps in exchanging knowledge and skills.

 “Pairing is sharing” as one of my colleagues always tell me :).
-It is a concentrated cohesive effort that helps in fast iterative development.
-A great way to enable each other and develop something in synergy.
+It is a concentrated cohesive effort that helps in fast iterative development; a great way to enable each other and develop something in synergy.

 Above all ..